leshicodes/the-wild-expanse-wiki/player options/races.md

 ### Scro Traits

 As a Scro, you have the following traits:
+- **Ability Scores**: Choose one of:
+   - **(a)** Choose any +2; choose any other +1
+   - **(b)** Choose three different +1
 - **Age.** Scro reach adulthood at age 12 and live to be about 40.
 Scro may live longer, but most die in combat.
 - **Alignment.** Scro appear as evil to those outside of Scro society and are lawful to the hierarchy's demands.
 - **Creature Type.** You are a Humanoid.
-- **Recommended ASI:** Strength +2, Intelligence +1
 - **Size.** Scro are taller than most orcs and stand upright.
 Your size is Medium.
 - **Speed.** Your base walking speed is 30 feet.
 - **Languages.** You can speak, read, and write Common, Orcish, and Elvish.
 - **Darkvision.** Accustomed to life underground, you have superior vision in dark and dim conditions.
 You can see in dim light within 60 feet of you as if it were bright light, and in darkness as if it were dim light.
 You can't discern color in darkness, only shades of gray.
 - **Pack Tactics.** You have advantage on an attack roll against a creature if at least one of your allies is within 5 feet of the creature and the ally isn't incapacitated.
 - **Glory Kill.** Scro warriors are known for digging their teeth into their foes and ripping flesh, bolstering their resolve for battle.
 As a bonus action, you can make a special melee weapon attack with your teeth.
 Your are proficient with this attack.
-If you hit, you deal piercing damage equal to 1d6 + your Strength modifier and you gain temporary hit points equal to your proficiency bonus.
+If you hit, you deal piercing damage equal to **1d6** + your Strength modifier and you gain temporary hit points equal to your proficiency bonus.
 You can use this trait a number of times equal to your proficiency bonus, and you regain all expended uses when you finish a long rest.

 ---